Menu

 Health and Medicine Faculty

-Nicole is the Executive Director at the Northern Vermont AHEC, a health workforce development agency in St. Johnsbury, Vermont.
-She is a doctoral candidate in Education Leadership and Policy Studies at the University of Vermont.
+Dr. Nicole Lapointe works as the Executive Director at the Northern Vermont AHEC, a health workforce development agency in St. Johnsbury, Vermont.
+She has a doctoral degree in Education Leadership and Policy Studies through the University of Vermont.
 Nicole began work in the field of public health in 2000 as a community organizer in rural New Hampshire, improving access to health and human services for the uninsured.
-She received a Master’s Degree in Social Work in 2001 from the University of New Hampshire with a concentration in Community, Administration and Policy.
+She received a Master’s Degree in Social Work in 2001 from the University of New Hampshire with a concentration in Community, Administration, and Policy.
 Nicole is also a community herbalist and lives in West Burke with her husband and young son.

 Explore the vast array of opportunities that the Healthcare Industry has to offer and jumpstart your career today!